learn-co-curriculum/dsc-html-css-scraping-intro-v2-1/README.md

-# Introduction
+# HTML, CSS and Web Scraping - Introduction

 ## Introduction

-This lesson summarizes the topics we'll be covering in section 18 and why they'll be important to you as a data scientist.
+In this section you'll begin to investigate content from the web.
+You'll start by learning a bit of HTML and CSS, the foundations for the web and from there you'll take a look at how to scrape information from the web in order to systematically create and build datasets that may not be otherwise available to you.

 ## Objectives
 You will be able to:
-* Understand and explain what is covered in this section
+* Give a brief summary of what is to be covered in this section
 * Understand and explain why the section will help you to become a data scientist

 ## HTML, CSS and Web Scraping